Towards enriched universal algebra: Background notions

-As our base of enrichment we fix a symmetric monoidal closed category $\cv=(\cv_0,\otimes,I)$ which is locally $\lambda$-presentable as a closed category~\cite{Kel82}, for some fixed regular cardinal $\lambda$.
+We assume $\cv$ to be locally $\lambda$-presentable as a closed category~\cite{Kel82}, for some fixed regular cardinal $\lambda$.
 This means that $\cv_0$ is locally $\lambda$-presentable and the full subcategory $(\cv_0)_\lambda$ spanned by the $\lambda$-presentable objects is closed under the monoidal structure of $\cv_0$.

-We assume the reader to be familiar with some basic concepts of enriched category theory for which we follow the notations of \cite{Kel82:book}.
-Every time we talk about limits and colimits in a $\cv$-category we assume them to be enriched.
-For the purposes of this paper we shall not use enriched {\em weighted limits} in full generality, but just conical limits and powers (as well as their colimit counterparts: conical colimits and copowers).
+Every time we talk about limits and colimits in a $\cv$-category we assume them to be enriched~\cite{Kel82:book}.
+For the purposes of this paper we shall not use enriched {\em weighted limits} in full generality, but just conical limits and powers (as well as their duals: conical colimits and copowers).

 Conical limits are based on diagrams $H\colon \cd_\cv\to \ck$ out of a free $\cv$-category on a small ordinary one, and into a $\cv$-category $\ck$.
 The {\em (conical) limit} of such a diagram $H\colon\cd_\cv\to \ck$ is the data of an object $\lim H\in\ck$ together with a cone $\Delta (\lim H)\to H$ inducing an isomorphism